jalombar/starsmasher/documentation/installation.md

 ```
 will navigate you to the directory where the library can be built.

-Install cuda following the [official NVIDIA guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html), which is regularly updated.
-Once your installation is complete, you will have a nvcc executable that will be used to compile the gravity library of StarSmasher.

 ### [2.2] Compile the gravity library (CUDA) and StarSmasher